 Refer to the step above on how to power cycle your Eero.
 As for the modem and router, do the following:

-- Wait for the modem or router to stabilize.
+11. Wait for the modem or router to stabilize.

-This should fix your problem if it has something to do with the internet signal.
-If this still doesn’t fix the issue, it’s time to soft reset or hard reset your Eero.
+This should fix your problem if it has anything to do with the internet signal.

 Soft reset your Eero